Master of Arts in Teaching in Elementary Education

-National Louis University's Master of Arts in Teaching in Elementary Education program is designed for career changers who want to work toward their Illinois Type 03 certification for teaching kindergarten through ninth grade.
+National Louis University's Master of Arts in Teaching in Elementary Education program is designed for career changers who want to work toward their Illinois Professional Educator License (PEL) endorsed for self-contained general education (K-9).

 Consider getting your Master's in Elementary Education at NLU if you: